 The soonest you separate the pregnant Molly fish, the better the fish can live throughout the gestation period.

-After Molly Fry is born, you can no longer keep the pregnant/mother Molly fish in the separated tank.
-Even being mother Molly, she can also eat her babies.
+After Molly Fry is born, you can no longer keep the pregnant/mother Molly fish in a separate tank.
+Your fish has no maternal feeling no matter how long molly fish carries these babies; as sad as it looks, it is the fact that she can also eat her babies.

 Frequently Asked Questions

-Here are some of the FAQs along with the answers that people often ask about.
+Here are some of the FAQs and the answers people often ask about.

 Yes, Molly fish eat their babies.
 They generally eat every tiny matter that fits inside their mouth.
-So, even if the Molly Fry are their babies, they will still start munching them.
+So, even if Molly Fry is their baby, they will still start munching them.

-How Long Do Baby Mollies Need To Be Separated?
+How Long Do You Need To Separate Baby Mollies?

 From birth to till next 21 days, it is necessary to separate baby Mollies.
 After keeping them in a separate tank for 14 to 21 days, you can see them growing large enough to live in the main tank without any risk.

-Yes, you should separate the pregnant Molly fish from others in the main tank.
-By doing this, you can save Molly Fry from other fish after birth.
-Also, it protects the pregnant Molly fish from different stress and bullying throughout the gestation period.
+It would help to separate the pregnant Molly fish from others in the main tank.
+You can save molly fry from other fish after birth while saving pregnant fish from different stress and bullying throughout the gestation period.

 Once you see pregnancy symptoms, immediately separate the fish from others.
-As soon as you isolate the pregnant Molly, the more secure the fish and Molly Fry will get.
+Once you isolate the pregnant Molly, the fish and Molly Fry will get more secure.

 Keep your fish safe and happy!